hakkimkofficial/soundness-layer/soundness-cli/README.md

 If you prefer to install from source, you can use Cargo.

 **Build and install:**
-Navigate to the `soundness-cli` directory and run:
+Navigate to soundnessup update the `soundness-cli` directory and run:

 ```bash
 cargo install --path .